 When people think of marriage it is usually a husband and wife living in the same house.
 Many people don’t understand how a long distance marriage can work but it happens more often than people realize.
 I want to share with you 3 imperative strategies to make your long distance marriage survive the distance and also two things that will only serve to ruin your relationship if you engage in them…and it’s not what you think.

 One of the biggest reasons, people have a tough time in long distance relationships is because of ineffective communication.
 This more than the distance is what ruins a long distance relationship.
 With a long distance marriage there may be more commitment, but communication issues if not addressed can really put unneeded stress on your marriage.
-The best website I have seen addressing these common issues with communication is Bob Grant’s website on Long Distance Love.
-Click here to visit his website.

 If your partner has just accepted a job offer that is too good to pass up or has moved searching for better job opportunities in a different state or sometimes a different country, it can really be difficult to come to terms with, even if you both agreed on the move.
 It can be lonely and can cause a lot of anger on both sides due to the separation.